koureasstavros/TheLittleBaby/documentation/information.md

 - **Gradient Descent** – The method used to adjust parameters during training.
 It helps the model get better by reducing errors step-by-step.

 - **Loss Function** – A mathematical formula that measures how far off the model’s predictions are from the correct answers.
 The goal is to minimize this loss during training.

+- **Learning Rate** - The learning rate controls how much a model’s weights are updated during training in response to the error it sees.
+It’s essentially the “step size” used by optimization algorithms like Stochastic Gradient Descent (SGD) or Adam to move toward a minimum of the loss function.

+- **Learning Rate Warm Up** - A learning rate warm-up means that during the first training steps (or iterations), the learning rate gradually increases from a very small value up to the target (or base) learning rate.

 🧪 **Inference Process**